Skip to content

 Antibes (on-site), Alpes-Maritimes

 Bastide du Roy is a classified Monument Historique in Antibes, originally given to Henry IV in 1608 as a wedding present.
 The estate's five themed gardens (French, Music, Spanish, Pool, and Italian) represent different European design traditions and create a series of distinct outdoor rooms for ceremonies, cocktails, and dining.
 The 365 olive trees on traditional Provençal stone-walled restanques hold the Jardins Remarquables designation.
-Later residents include fashion designer Jeanne Lanvin (purchased in 1924), Mick Jagger and Bianca during the 1971 'Exile on Main Street' summer, and the sculptor César.
+Later residents include fashion designer Jeanne Lanvin, who purchased it in 1924, and the sculptor César.

 The venue hosts weddings for up to 280 guests, with the Pavillon des Oliviers providing all-weather backup.
 Five honeymoon suites sleep 10 on-site, so most guests will stay in nearby Antibes or Biot hotels.
 Nice airport is 12 km away, and the Antibes TGV station is 3 km from the property; one of the easiest Riviera venues to reach by both air and rail.